gitmachtl/scripts/cardano/testnet/README.md

   "deregSubmitted": "Di Jun  2 17:14:38 CEST 2020"
 }
 ```
+&nbsp;<br>
+&nbsp;<br>

 </details>

 ### NativeAsset-Information-File (policyName.assetName.asset) - for your own NativeAssets

 The **policyName.assetName.asset** file is your Config- and Information Json for your own NativeAssets you minted.
-In addition to the basic information this also holds your Metadata you wanna provide to the TokenRegistry Server.
-This file will be automatically created by **the scripts 11a, 11b or 12a** ...<br>
+In addition to the basic information this also holds your Metadata you wanna provide to the TokenRegistry Server.<br>**This file will be automatically created by the scripts 11a, 11b or 12a** ...<br>

 <details>
    <summary><b>Checkout how the AssetFile-Json looks like and the parameters ... </b>:bookmark_tabs:<br></summary>